dotnet/docs-maui/docs/user-interface/graphics/images.md

 ```

 > [!WARNING]
-> The `PlatformImage` type isn't supported on Windows.
+> The <xref:Microsoft.Maui.Graphics.Platform.PlatformImage> type isn't supported on Windows.

 In this example, the image is retrieved from the assembly and loaded as a stream.
-The image is downsized using the `Downsize` method, with the argument specifying that its largest dimension should be set to 100 pixels.
+The image is downsized using the <xref:Microsoft.Maui.Graphics.IImage.Downsize%2A> method, with the argument specifying that its largest dimension should be set to 100 pixels.
 In addition, the source image is disposed.
 The downsized image is then drawn at actual size at (10,10).

 ## Save an image

-Images can be saved by the `IImage.Save` and `IImage.SaveAsync` methods.
-Each method saves the `IImage` to a `Stream`, and enables optional `ImageFormat` and quality values to be specified.
+Images can be saved by the <xref:Microsoft.Maui.Graphics.IImage.Save%2A> and <xref:Microsoft.Maui.Graphics.IImage.SaveAsync%2A> methods.
+Each method saves the <xref:Microsoft.Maui.Graphics.IImage> to a <xref:System.IO.Stream>, and enables optional <xref:Microsoft.Maui.Graphics.ImageFormat> and quality values to be specified.

 The following example shows how to save an image: